-Greco & Greco's attorneys (licensed in Virginia, Maryland, and DC) have extensive experience representing investors in disputes with their stockbrokers, brokerage firms, financial planners, and investment advisors.
+Greco & Greco's attorneys, licensed in Virginia, Maryland, and DC, have extensive experience representing investors in disputes with their stockbrokers, brokerage firms, financial planners, and investment advisors.

 Our lawyers use this experience in arbitration and federal and state court to aggressively pursue recovery of investors' losses resulting from securities fraud, churning, lack of suitability, negligence, unauthorized trading, stockbroker malpractice, and other unlawful actions.
-If you feel that you may have a claim, please contact us for a free consultation.
+If you feel that you may have a claim,

 Greco & Greco regularly represents clients using a contingency fee arrangement.
 With a contingency fee, the only attorney's fee paid by the clients is a percentage of monies recovered for the clients.